H-EFT-VA: An Effective-Field-Theory Variational Ansatz with Provable Barren Plateau Avoidance: Results and Discussion

 \subsection{Convergence Performance}

-H-EFT-VA consistently converges to the ground state, whereas HEA stagnates for $N \ge 8$.
-Specifically, H-EFT-VA achieves a final energy of -12.00 compared to the HEA's -0.11 (a 109-fold improvement) We observe that this performance gap widens consistently as the system size increases up to $N=14$ (see Supplementary Fig. S2)..
+H-EFT-VA consistently converges to the ground state for the TFIM Hamiltonian, whereas HEA stagnates for $N \ge 8$.
+Specifically, H-EFT-VA achieves a final energy of -12.00 compared to the HEA's -0.11 (a 109-fold improvement).
+We observe that this performance gap widens consistently as the system size increases up to $N=14$ (see Supplementary Fig. S2).
 The statistical significance (Test 15) is confirmed by a $p$-value of $1.3 \times 10^{-89}$, precluding any possibility of initialization bias.